mahdyaslami/dbapi/README.md

 Error Handling
 --------------

-1. **STATUS** code of response have to change with content. if we have error use error codes like 404 or 302 and if it's not error use 201 and other codes.
+1. **STATUS** code of response have to change with content.
+[See error codes](doc/http-errors.md)

-2. **Error Message** have to send if there is or not. (every correct response must have content.)
+2. **Error Message** have to send if there is or not.

+    Empty response mean the result is emtpy array of results.

+    if response code is 204 it mean database has returned false value.